 The truth of God’s love is not just a fact; it becomes a reality when we can recognize that because God loves us, He cares about every area of our lives.
-Not only does He care, but He also understands our deepest struggles, and He desires to be the solution for our every problem.
+Not only does He care, but He also understands our deepest struggles, and He desires to be the solution to our every problem.

 This High Priest of ours [Jesus] understands our weaknesses, for he faced all of the same testing we do, yet he did not sin.
 So let us come boldly to the throne of our gracious God.
 There we will receive his mercy, and we will find grace to help us when we need it most.Hebrews 4:15–16 NLT

 Erroneously we believe the deception that if God really does love us and really does care, He would make everything easy with smooth sailing.
 After all, how can crisis and tribulation be evidence of a loving God?
 But even God’s gift of love to us required grief, agony, and despair.
 God is love, and He is compassionate.